krish-rm/llm-zoomcamp25/module-1/README.md

-# Module 1 Homework: Intro
+# Module 1 Homework: Introduction to the LLM Zoomcamp